matlab-deep-learning/llms-with-matlab/examples/AnalyzeTextDataUsingParallelFunctionCallwithChatGPT.md

 messages = addUserMessage(messages,"Extract data from the record: " + record);
 ```

-Create a chat object with a latest model.
-Only the new models support the parallel function calling.
+Create a chat object.
+Specify the model to be `"gpt-3.5-turbo"`, which supports parallel function calls.

 ```matlab
 model = "gpt-3.5-turbo";